xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-6.md

 # Homogeneity
 ## ==ASA-pattern==
-- A: Attraction : attractive
+- A: Attraction : attractive -> attracted and recruited
-- S: Selection : match
+- S: Selection : match -> matched and selected
-- A: Attribution : thinking differently
+- A: Attribution : thinking differently -> quitting or resignation
 ## Advantages and Disadvantages
 - A:
 	- unified organizational culture